wiggyjg/portfolio/README.md

 ## Education
 - Data Analytics Degree (Distinction)
-- Some other stuff, I'll need to dig it out.
+- Some other stuff, I'll need to dig it out..
 ___

 ## Projects